 The Weimaraner (originally from Germany) was a hunting dog.
 A large, strong and athletic dog who needs a good two hours exercise every day.
 Ideally he should live in a house with a garden, with easy access to the open countryside.
 His short, sleek coat is easy to keep clean, and needs grooming about once a week.
 His owner needs to be firm and experienced due to the strong hunting drive of this dog.
 There can be temperament and aggression issues with this breed.
 Separation anxiety can be a problem too.
 He does not make an ideal family dog.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 10.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 10.3 (parents should be lower)

 - Bitches under 2 years not to produce a litter

 - Bitches not to produce more than one litter in a 12 month period

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

 (For which there are currently no genetic or screening tests for sire or dam)